Last updated on August 1st, 2023

 “There’s no way that’s comfortable!”

-The final concern about saddle hunting is the initial investment required to get started, and that is a legitimate issue.
+The final concern about this popular style of huntinig is the initial investment required to get started, and that is a legitimate issue.
 Expensive is a relative term, but a full saddle hunting setup is definitely not cheap.
 If you’re starting from scratch, you’re probably looking at $600 minimum to get the basics discussed below.
 That’s not cheap, but neither is a good climber or hanging stand/climbing stick combo.

 Let’s take a look as some of the most obvious pros and cons of saddle hunting.